proc7ts/fun-events/README.md

 Event producer is a function accepting an event consumer as its only argument.

-Once called, the consumer will be notified on events, while the consumer is interested in receiving them.
+Once called, the consumer will be notified on events while the consumer is interested in receiving them.

-Note that event producer is a function, not a method.
+Note that the event producer is a function, not a method.

 An event producer also has a set of handy methods.
 More could be added at later time.